London

 - Guildhall Art Gallery - an art collection and London’s Roman Amphitheatre.
 Book free tickets in advance.

 - Queen’s House - maritime paintings.
 Book free tickets in advance.
-And Old Royal Naval College - cheap tickets on first Sunday of every month.

 - Mall galleries - exciting temporary exhibitions, often free.
 Wildlife Artist of the Year is my favourite.